Sparsh79/GatlingDEMO/README.md

 To run all the simulation together, we can simply do that by:-

-1. move to the directory ../GatlingDEMO/DEMO and execute the following commnad.
+1. move to the directory ../GatlingDEMO/DEMO and execute the following command.

  ```
  sbt gatling:test